TheRoboZ/rescomp-ext-sample/README.md

                     FALSE     = no optimization (default)
                                 Note that duplicated frames pixel data are still removed by rescomp binary blob optimizer TRUE      = only the first instance of consecutive duplicated frames is kept and 'timer' value is increased to compensate the removed frames time.
                     Note that it *does* change the 'animation.numFrame' information so beware of that when enabling this optimization.

+    file          the image file to convert to SpriteDefinition structure (BMP or PNG image)